 IIF rewards performance based on national priorities.

 Indicators reward PCNs for attainment in relation to national goals.
 They are structured similarly to QOF, albeit with the calculation of attainment and payment at the network rather than practice level.
 Each indicator has a lower performance threshold below which no payment is made, and an upper-performance threshold above which no payment is made.
 There is a sliding scale relating attainment to reward for performance between the lower and upper thresholds.
-Upper-performance thresholds for achievement have been defined taking into account national targets, LTP commitments, and expert clinical advice; lower thresholds are typically based on the 40thcentile of 2018/19 performance for each indicator.
+Upper-performance thresholds for achievement have been defined taking into account national targets, LTP commitments, and expert clinical advice.
 These thresholds have been set to strike an appropriate balance between rewarding good performance and ensuring that all networks are able to access IIF funds.
 Where indicators have a lifespan of multiple years, thresholds are subject to annual review.

 VI-01: Percentage of patients aged 65 or over who received a seasonal influenza vaccination between 1 September 2022 and 31 March 2023

 VI-03: Percentage of patients aged two or three years on 31 August 2023 who received a seasonal influenza vaccination between 1 September 2023 and 31 March 2024